 Note that exposing an Encyclia plant to extended periods of high temperatures may cause damage, prevent growth, or reduce flowering.
 On the contrary, a 10 to 15 degrees drop in night temperature will encourage blooming.

 Keep the humidity at 50% to 80% since Encyclia orchids perform best in fairly humid conditions.
 If you have to increase the humidity, you can use a humidifier or a humidity tray.
-You can also mist your plant a few times a day to increase the humidity.
+You can also mist your plant a few times daily to get high humidity.

 Encyclia orchids like a moist environment.
 Water your Encyclia plants every 5 to 7 days, but allow the roots to dry out between watering.
 It can be done every other week in colder months.